Last updated: September 2025

 Dazzle Dry 4‑Step System

-Dazzle Dry is a patented, four‑step lacquer system that behaves like gel but applies—and removes—like classic polish.
+Dazzle Dry is a patented, four‑step lacquer system that behaves like gel but applies like classic polish.

-The best part of Dazzle Dry 4-Step System is that your manicure dries in under 5 minutes, without a UV lamp.
-So, if you’re impatient, this is the perfect system for you!
+The best part about the Dazzle Dry 4-Step System is that your manicure dries in under 5 minutes, without a UV lamp.
+So, if you’re impatient (like me), this is the perfect system for you!

-When you’re ready for a change, the polish slips off with ordinary non‑acetone remover in about two minutes, sparing your nail plate from harsh acetone baths.
+When you’re ready for a change, the polish slips off with ordinary non‑acetone remover in about two minutes.

-- Why I’m obsessed: Dries rock‑hard in less than 5 minutes—no UV lamp—and uses a proprietary nitrocellulose‑free resin that flexes with your nail, so it rarely cracks.
+- Why I’m obsessed: Dries in less than 5 minutes, doesn’t require a UV lamp, it lasts up to 3 weeks, and uses a proprietary nitrocellulose‑free resin that flexes with your nail, so it rarely cracks.

 - Removal: Slides off with regular non‑acetone remover in under 2 minutes.